llimllib/2014collegechamps/README.md

 If you want to just get the stats, check out the [men's csv](https://github.com/llimllib/2014collegechamps/blob/master/mens_gamestats.csv) or the
 [women's csv](https://github.com/llimllib/2014collegechamps/blob/master/womens_gamestats.csv).

-If you want to run the ipython notebooks and have python and pip install, just run `make notebook`
+If you want to run the ipython notebooks and have python and pip installed, just run `make notebook`